-I am an author and (co)editor of numerous books, volumes, peer-reviewed journal articles, chapters, encyclopaedic entries and book reviews.
+I am author and (co)editor of numerous books, volumes, peer-reviewed journal articles, chapters, encyclopaedic entries and book reviews.
 Below is a list of my key publications since 2017.
-For a fuller list, please list visit my Google Scholar page.
+For a more detailed list, see my Google Scholar page.
 Visit the about page for more information on me.

-(2021f) ‘Intersecting Globalisation, Islamophobia, Radicalization and Securitization’, in Bonino, S. and Ricucci, R. (eds.)
-Islam and Security in the West, Basingstoke, UK: Palgrave-Macmillan, forthcoming.
+(2021d) ‘Intersecting Globalisation, Islamophobia, Radicalization and Securitization’, in Bonino, S. and Ricucci, R. (eds.)
+Islam and Security in the West, Basingstoke, UK: Palgrave-Macmillan.

-(2021e) ‘Afterword: A Clarion Call’, in Hussain, S. (ed).
-Society and Politics of Jammu and Kashmir, Basingstoke, UK: Palgrave-Macmillan, forthcoming.
+(2021a) ‘Afterword: A Clarion Call’, in Hussain, S. (ed).
+Society and Politics of Jammu and Kashmir, Basingstoke, UK: Palgrave-Macmillan.

 (2020f) ‘Terrorism’, in Sardar, Z. (ed.)
 Critical Muslim 35: Muslim Atlantic, London and New Delhi: Hurst: 73-87.